Black Covert Woodland, near Aberystwyth

 There is a range of visitor facilities at Coed y Bont, including two level accessible walking trails through Coed Dolgoed.

 Coed y Bont Community Woodland Association helps to look after the woodlands in partnership with Natural Resources Wales, within the terms of a management agreement.

 Volunteers from the association undertake various maintenance tasks such as renovating and upgrading paths, installing seats and keeping vegetation in check.

 Their work has increased the diversity of habitats and species here as well as improving access to the woodland for local people and visitors.

 The association also organises events in the woodland including conservation days and seasonal guided walks.

-See the Coed y Bont Facebook page for details of events.
+Go to the Coed y Bont Facebook page.